 Vela Luka, Korcula from below

 My skin is itching.
 The wet suit clings tightly against my skin.
 I can’t sit still.

 Regulator in mouth- check.
 Waist belt, right-handed release-check.
 Hands on both – check.
 5-4-3-2-1.
 I roll back.
 Slightly disoriented, I pop up to the surface and the boat rolls away.
 My brain tells me to hold my breathe.
 Slowly, I sink as I release air out of my BCD.

-The turtle swims away and I scream with excitement only to hear a soft screech and watch bubbles stream out of you mouth.
+The turtle swims away and I scream with excitement only to hear a soft screech and watch bubbles stream out of my mouth.
 That moment you realize you’re breathing underwater, that moment where you know you’ve entered a new world, the one where we’ve been taught to be afraid because you could drown.
 No fear.
 I breathe intently sending air into parts of my lungs that I never knew existed.
 Take that airway, I finally feel energized.
 That’s it, I am hooked.
-So this is how it’s like to be Little Mermaid (without a tail).
+So this is how it’s like to be Little Mermaid.

 Diving in Vela Luka from Joanne Chui on Vimeo.